I have been looking for a nice potting bench at an affordable price for months (in Italy nobody sells this sort of garden furniture).

-Materials: ÄPPLARÖ bench
+- ÄPPLARÖ bench x 2

 Instead I bought 2 low benches which are 44 cm high and 114 cm long.
 Perfect.

-I built the first as instructed and on the second one I just moved to the back the center bar holding the legs together (the bar is normally placed in the middle of the legs bar – in my pic you can see where the original holes are inside the right side leg bar).
+I built the first as instructed.
+On the second one, I just moved to the back the center bar holding the legs together.
+(The bar is normally placed in the middle of the legs bar.
+In my picture, you can see where the original holes are inside the right side leg bar).

-To refine my hack I’m planning to cut a rectangular hole in the countertop (which is now at 87 cm height) and place a TROFAST storage box so it can serve as a built in potting soil container.
+To refine my hack I’m planning to cut a rectangular hole in the countertop (which is now at 87 cm height) and place a TROFAST storage box so it can serve as a built-in potting soil container.